3 Ways to Boost Your Influence Without Authority

 And because we’ve been forced to nurture our relationships at a distance because of the pandemic – it takes more work than ever before to build influence with people you don’t necessarily see every day or have authority over.

-In today’s increasingly confounding workplaces you need to be honest and ask yourself, “Am I nurturing relationships in a way that builds credible influence?”
+In today’s increasingly confounding workplaces, you need to be honest and ask yourself, “Am I nurturing relationships in a way that builds credible influence?”

 Relationships are an important part of every facet of our lives.
 They are just as important at work as they are at home.
 The need for relationships is human nature.
 In fact, the need for the sense of belonging and connectedness is one of our fundamental needs – the third level on Maslow’s Hierarchy of Needs, and a key driver of engagement, according to Gallup’s research.
 According to Maslow, we innately long for a sense of belonging and acceptance among our social groups.